spytheman/cbreakout/README.md

-NB: If you have a unix editor/IDE, which has a setup to simply run make on a shortkey (that is easily done in emacs/vim/sublime ), you will have a *much* quicker feedback loop, because it will run the default make target 'make reload', recompiling *only* libgame.so, which is very quick (below ~160ms on my machine), then sends a SIGUSR1 signal to the running game, which in turn knows how to reload the updated libgame.so file, *without* losing your game state...
-In effect, you will have live reloading in c++ :-) ...
+NB: If you have a unix editor/IDE, which has a setup to simply run make on a shortkey (that is easily done in emacs/vim/sublime ), you will have a _much_ quicker feedback loop, because it will run the default make target 'make reload', recompiling _only_ libgame.so, which is very quick (below ~160ms on my machine), then it will send a SIGUSR1 signal to the running game, which in turn knows how to reload the updated libgame.so file, _without_ losing your game state...
+In effect, you will have live code reloading in c++ :-) ...

 Building: